This is the next in the series of posts covering the trip my son and I took to Hong Kong.

 China Eastern (MU) is a bad airline but business class on this two-hour flight was okay.
 Based n the experience in Shanghai and subsequent flights, I’m glad it was only two hours.

 Boarding in Hong Kong was fine and Alex and I took our seats, 2J and 2L, in the business class section on the A320.

-This aircraft had only eight business class seats.
+This aircraft had eight business class seats in 2-2 configuration.
 Economy seats 150.
 The China Eastern business class on this plane is very similar to a standard domestic first class seats that might be found on a Delta A320.
 Pitch is 36 inches, and the seats are 20 inches wide.

 The MU seats had power, a medium sized video screen, and the required remote control.

 This was a breakfast flight.
 The flight attendants handed out wet towels before the meal.